theworkingmen/idb/README.md

 ## Getting Started

 Clone the repo by using
 ```
 git clone https://github.com/theworkingmen/idb/
 ```

 The app contains two sections.
-The frontend code located at app/frontend, and the backend code located at app/backend.
+The frontend code located at frontend, and the backend code located at backend.

 ### Prerequisites